 These are the top-line responsibilities, but there are many more that candidates for your construction project manager job posting will have to handle.
 They can include managing site visits for clients, regulators and inspectors, building relationships with clients, senior staff and other influencers and coordinating training for your crew.

 ProjectManager Is the Tool for Construction Project Managers

 Once you’ve found the right candidate for your construction project manager job description, you want to make sure they have the right tools to succeed.
 ProjectManager is a construction project management software that organizes all aspects of the job to create efficiencies.

 Construction projects are built on a schedule with a set budget.
 Our tool helps you plan all the various tasks performed by your crew, subcontractors and other laborers on a Gantt chart.
 Use the roadmap to get the big picture and then toggle to the sheet view for a grid that calculates the critical path.
 Always know if you’re behind or ahead of schedule while keeping track of your costs.

 Balance Work with Resource Management Tools

 There are a lot of resources to track and deliver on a construction site.
 With our software, you can track your materials, supplies and your workforce.
 To boost productivity, track the tasks allocated to your crew on our workload chart.
-If some have too many or too few tasks, then balance their workload right from that page.
+If some have too many or too few tasks, you can balance their workload right from that page.

 Track Your Progress in Real Time

-ProjectManager is a cloud-based software that helps construction project managers plan, monitor and tracks their work.
+ProjectManager is software that helps construction project managers plan, monitor and tracks their work.
 Our collaborative platform connects teams and keeps everyone on the same page.
 Live data helps you make more insightful decisions.
 Join the construction project managers who are delivering successful projects by taking our free trial today.